lewagon/dotfiles/03-AR-Database/03-ActiveRecord-Basics/Optional-01-Mapping-Existing-Database/README.md

 ## Background & Objectives

 Sometimes, you will want to work with an existing database from an existing project.
-You might need to write some ruby code to manipulate data using Active Record, instead of writing SQL queries.
+You might need to write some Ruby code to manipulate data using Active Record, instead of writing SQL queries.

 ## Specs